Best Airsoft Goggles

 Pyramex I-Force Sporty Dual Pane Anti-Fog Goggle

-This is the clear winner when comparing the top anti fog airsoft goggles.
-It features a lightweight design to eliminate the bulkiness and weight of other goggles, a vented foam carriage to virtually eliminate dust or stray bb’s, and a quick release elastric strap.
-It also has sporty look and feel to it.
+This is the clear winner when comparing the top anti-fog airsoft goggles.
+It features a lightweight design to eliminate the bulkiness and weight of other goggles, a vented foam carriage to virtually eliminate dust or stray bb’s, and a quick-release elastic strap.
+It also has sporty look and feels to it.

 - Dual pane construction; isolates temperature difference between the inner and outer layers.